Moisturizing Your Hair

 Pro Tip: Cook two spoonfuls of cornstarch with 100ml of water on low heat.
 Mix well and use it as the base for your DIY hair mask.

-Using table sugar when you shampoo may sound like a crazy idea.
-According to specialists, sugar improves circulation in your scalp and helps deep cleanse it, this will improve your hair’s beauty and health.
+Using table sugar when you shampoo your hair may sound like a crazy idea.
+According to specialists, sugar improves circulation in your scalp and helps deep cleanse it, which will improve your hair’s beauty and health.
 Makes sense though… Granulated sugar acts like an exfoliant for your skin and thanks to its properties it also helps moisturize it.
 Exfoliation promotes blood circulation, which also promotes hair growth.
 Score!
 Add ½ a spoonful of sugar to your routine when you are shampooing.
 I don’t recommend adding it directly to your shampoo in advance because with time it might alter its pH level.
 Mix it in your hands along with the amount of shampoo you usually use and just scrub.
 Rinse well, better than ever, and finish your routine with a silicone-free conditioner.
 Whoever said sugar is always bad for us was wrong.
 I promise you will love it!

 All of these ingredients are perfect for a moisturizing hair mask, if you have any questions do not hesitate to contact us.
 Let me know how it goes, OK?